Wayn-Git/MLPractise/README.md

-# Visualisation
+# ML Practise

-## A Repo where I create random ML EDA Projects (Mainly to Brush up my skills)
+### This is where I create random project, mainly with the toy datasets from kaggle so I can just refresh my skills in ML/DL